ayushranjan17/Housing-Price-Prediction-Project/README.md

 7) “Random Forest Classifier” comes out as the best model and then we predicted values on housing project test data and also done the hyperparameter tuning on “Random Forest”.

- Predicted files are MODEL1.csv and MODEL2.csv and codes are in MODEL_codes.ipynb